dklassic/APFrameworkUI/Document.md

 ## Window Element

-`WindowElement` is the basic element within a window, it is structured to allow a builder style of settting up it's content.
+`WindowElement` is the basic element within a window, it is structured to allow a builder style of setup.
 For example:

 ```C#
 window.AddSlider<Quality>("This is a Slider that takes a Enum as value")